 The commonest surgery for the stenosis in past was traditional open laminectomy and decompression with or without instrumentation.
 In recent past Endoscopic stenosis decompression has become the standard norm for the decompression and the results are as equivalent as the traditional surgeries but having advantage of least invasive technique and early recovery.
-Here are some of the examples and comparison of pre and post-operative MRI images in patients with stenosis.
+Here are some of the MIS-Endoscopy for lumbar disc disease and canal stenosis 30 examples and comparison of pre and post-operative MRI images in patients with stenosis.